 It's now in it's second heyday (if you can have more than one heyday) which started when it became an official Country Park back in 1974.
 Visitors are welcoming of, in ascending order of 'attractiveness', amusement arcade, chippies, restaurants, pubs, the lake, a wildlife conservation area and the surrounding beauty.
-These days cars bring visitors and surrounding roads get a bit clogged when the sun shines but the point is that we have something worth visiting and we should be proud of that.
+These days cars bring visitors and, when the sun shines, surrounding roads get a bit clogged, but the point is that we have something worth visiting and we should be proud of that.

 Some things are faster, like the dash for the open surgery during a snuffle epidemic.
 Some things are slower, like buses trapped on the A58, a clogged artery between Littleborough and Rochdale – basically a long, thin car park.
 Some things are more frustrating, like trying to find a village-centre parking spot or traversing a street where those unable to find a designated spot (or can't be bothered to walk a few yards) abandon expensive vehicles wherever they feel like it.

 But reassuringly some things trundle on as before in the name of fun, good causes or social networking.
-These nuggets (referred to in the previous article) have always been there, it's just that they are rather harder to find these days.
+These nuggets (referred to in previous articles) have always been there, it's just that they are rather harder to find these days.

 Local Knight, Sir Charge A Lot, a solicitor of some billing aptitude, is head of the local Round Table.
-The Townswomen's Guild (TG) still dispense beverage and biscuit with determination and coiffured diligence.
+The Townswomen's Guild (TG) still dispenses beverage and biscuit with determination and coiffured diligence.
 You can still get a good pint of ale - though one in particular is proving to be a bit dangerous.
 It's offered by a local establishment that brews it's own beers, including a strong lager at about 8%.
-According to a friend it's the local equivalent of poteen (or potcheen).
-He (only) had four pints and staggered home.
+According to a friend it's the local equivalent of poteen (a lethal Irish moonshine).
+He (only) had four pints but staggered home.
 Disturbingly, as the brew continued to mature, he begun to have hallucinations and spent most of the night wide awake fending off imaginary invaders.
 I worked with him the following day and he had a thousand yard stare, as if he'd just survived a particularly nasty battle.

 The opportunity for a good meal has increased.
 At least two new eateries have recently opened their doors and have great reviews on the local discussion pages (where you get found out pretty quickly if you put a foot wrong).
 You can also walk the canal towpath or trek in the hills.